 The Hunter Canyon Group Site is ideal for visitors looking to explore the Hunter Canyon trail and access popular rock-climbing routes in the area.
 Access to the Hunter Canyon Campground is down a tight, steep switchback on a gravel/dirt road.
 It is not recommended for vehicles over 22' or vehicles pulling long trailers.
+It is off of the Kane Creek Road, which can be busy with OHV traffic and associated noise.
 Within close proximity to Arches and Canyonlands National Parks and other open space, outdoor enthusiasts will enjoy hiking, rock climbing, mountain biking, and four-wheeling on designated roads with beautiful scenery.
 The town of Moab is approximately 20 minutes away and has dining, shopping, sports rentals, tour companies and museums.

 The group site has a fire ring with a grate, picnic tables and a vault toilet.
 There is no water, dump station or electric hook-up.
 This area is often utilized by groups with motorcycles and ATVs.
 Access to the Hunter Canyon Campground is down a tight, steep switchback on a gravel/dirt road.
 It is not recommended for vehicles over 22' or vehicles pulling long trailers.

 There is a locked gate at the campsite entrance.
 A lock combination WILL BE SENT with each reservation.
 If the gate is left open while you are there, it MUST be LOCKED to the posts to avoid swinging closed.
 The campsite gate must be LOCKED upon DEPARTURE.

 Maximum Group Size: 15 (Note: there is only space to accomodate 4-5 tents)